-Baby Proof Dog Bowls: Safe Options for Child Proofing Dog Food and Water
+Baby Proof Dog Food and Water Bowls: Plus 12 Tips for Safely Child Proofing Dog Food and Water

 Is your baby’s favorite toy the dog food bowl?
 Is keeping your toddler out of the dog water bowl a never ending race?
 There are several options for baby-proof dog bowls to keep your baby safe and your house tidy!

 Dog food and water are a safety hazard for young children.
 Babies can drown in as little as 1 inch of water, like in the water bowl or choke on the food.
 And pets may be food aggressive and react poorly to someone messing with their food.

 And of course, there’s the germs.
 Plus, any child loves making a mess splashing in the water and throwing kibble everywhere!

 This is where I started scratching my head.
 Anywhere I can think of putting my dog’s food bowl will be accessible to my baby.
 Fortunately, there are several solutions to keep your baby safe and your dog fed and watered!

 - 1 Can I teach my toddler to stay out of the dog water and food?